 This is, without a doubt, the far more apparent answer.

-Many Android smartphones come pre-installed with a slew of applications you’ll almost certainly never use.
-And, once you’ve published a photo of last night’s meal to Instagram, does that serve any purpose?
+Many Android smartphones come pre-installed with a slew of applications you’ll rarely use.
+And, once you’ve published a photo of last night’s meal on Instagram, does that serve any purpose?

 Consider it a digital decluttering exercise.
 Do you like using this app?
 If it isn’t, chuck it in the trash.